 Pulse-like near-fault ground motions are a special class of ground motions that are particularly challenging to characterize for earthquake hazard assessment.
-These motions are characterized by a "pulse" in the velocity time history of the motion, in the direction perpendicular to the fault (see Figure 5.1).
+These motions are characterized by a "pulse" in the velocity time history of the motion, in the direction perpendicular to the fault (see Fig. 5.1).
 It is particularly important to characterize these ground motions, because they are typically very intense and have been observed to cause severe damage to structures in past earthquakes.

 The source of the severe damage has been divided into two parts.
 First, it has been noted that these motions have, on average, larger elastic spectral acceleration values at moderate to long periods.
 This has been accounted for by modifying ground motion prediction ("attenuation") models (e.g., Somerville et al. 1997), and improved modifications are currently in development.
-Second, it has been noted that these motions cause severe response in nonlinear multi degree of freedom structures (e.g., Mahin et al. 1976, Bertero et al. 1978.
+Second, it has been noted that these motions cause severe response in nonlinear multi-degree-of-freedom structures (e.g., Mahin et al. 1976; Bertero et al. 1978.
 A more detailed history of the research surrounding this topic is provided by Alavi and Krawinkler 2001.).
-Further, this severe response is not entirely accounted for by measuring the intensity of the ground motion using spectral acceleration of the elastic first-mode period of a structure ( $Sa(T_1)$ ), as has been noted by Krawinkler 2001, Ruiz-Garcia 2004, Luco and Cornell 2005).
+Further, this severe response is not entirely accounted for by measuring the intensity of the ground motion using spectral acceleration of the elastic first-mode period of a structure ( $Sa(T_1)$ ), as has been noted by several researchers (e.g., Mehanny and Deierlein 2000; Baez and Miranda 2000; Alavi and Krawinkler 2001; Ruiz-Garcia 2004;Luco and Cornell 2005).

-Figure 5.1.
-The velocity time history of the fault-normal horizontal ground motion recorded at Lucern during the 1992 Landers earthquake.
-A "pulse" is clearly present.
+Fig. 5.1 Velocity time history of fault-normal horizontal ground motion recorded at Lucerne during 1992 Landers earthquake.
+"Pulse" is clearly present.

-Given these challenges, Luco and Cornell (2005) suggest that when using the probabilistic performance assessment procedure used throughout this dissertation, the intensity measure $Sa(T_1)$ has shortcomings in capturing the effect of pulse-like ground motions.
+Given these challenges, Luco and Cornell (2005) suggest that when using the probabilistic performance assessment procedure used throughout this report, the intensity measure $Sa(T_1)$ has shortcomings in capturing the effect of pulse-like ground motions.
 Luco and Cornell (2005) have proposed a replacement scalar IM for use with pulse-like ground motions, which is a combination of inelastic spectral displacement at the first-mode period and elastic spectral displacement at the second-mode period.
-As an alternative, the vector-valued Ims considered in Chapters 3 and 4 may be effective at assessing the effect of these motions.
+As an alternative, the vector-valued IMs considered in Chapters 3 and 4 may be effective at assessing the effect of these motions.
 In Chapters 3 and 4, only "ordinary" ground motions were considered, while here pulse-like ground motions will be considered as well.
-The ability of these intensity measures to characterize pulse-like ground motions are discussed as well.
+The ability of these intensity measures to characterize pulse-like ground motions will be evaluated.
+Analysis of vector-valued probabilistic ground motion hazard will require some modifications for use with pulse-like ground motions, and these modifications are discussed as well.

-5.2 Pulse-like ground motions
+5.2 PULSE-LIKE GROUND MOTIONS

 The earthquake engineering community has recognized in recent years that sites located near an earthquake fault rupture may experience ground shaking that includes a velocity "pulse."
 This pulse is most likely to occur in specific site-source geometrical configurations (see, e.g., Somerville et al. 1997).
-Roughly speaking, a velocity pulse is likely to occur in the fault-normal direction at sites where the earthquake rupture is propagating towards the site rather than away from it.
+Roughly speaking, a velocity pulse is likely to occur in the fault-normal direction at sites where the earthquake rupture is propagating toward the site rather than away from it.
 Ground motion shaking in the fault-parallel direction is typically less intense.
 In the discussion that follows, the term "pulse-like ground motion" is used to refer to fault-normal ground motions with an observed velocity pulse, typically occurring within 20 or 30 km of the fault.